offconvex/offconvex.github.io/_posts/2019-07-10-trajectories-linear-nets.md

 </div>
 <br />

-The enhancement/attenuation effect induced by a LNN (factors $\color{purple}{N \cdot (\sigma_r(t))^{2 - 2 / N}}$) leads each singular value to progress very slowly after initialization, when close to zero, and then, upon reaching a certain threshold, move rapidly, with the transition from slow to rapid movement being sharper in case of a deeper network (larger $N$).
+The enhancement/attenuation effect induced by an LNN (factors $\color{purple}{N \cdot (\sigma_r(t))^{2 - 2 / N}}$) leads each singular value to progress very slowly after initialization, when close to zero, and then, upon reaching a certain threshold, move rapidly, with the transition from slow to rapid movement being sharper in case of a deeper network (larger $N$).
 If the loss $L(W)$ is underdetermined (has multiple optima) these dynamics promote solutions that have a few large singular values and many small ones (that have yet to reach the phase transition between slow to rapid movement), with a gap that is more extreme the deeper the network is.
 This is an implicit regularization towards low rank, which intensifies with depth.
-In the paper we support the intuition with empirical evaluations and theoretical illustrations, demonstrating how adding depth to a LNN can lead GD to produce solutions closer to low-rank.
+In the paper we support the intuition with empirical evaluations and theoretical illustrations, demonstrating how adding depth to an LNN can lead GD to produce solutions closer to low-rank.
 For example, the following plots, corresponding to a task of matrix completion, show evolution of singular values throughout training of networks with varying depths $-$ as can be seen, adding layers indeed admits a final solution whose spectrum is closer to low-rank, thereby improving generalization.

 <div style="text-align:center;">